-A Happy Womens Day to you all!
-When my dear friend Swarnali asked me to participate in the blog hop “She: A Tribute to Her” on the occasion of International Womens Day, I knew I had to take part, as this is the best platform to highlight the importance of bringing out the TIGRESS in every woman.
+A Happy Women’s Day to you all!
+When my dear friend Swarnali asked me to participate in the blog hop “She: A Tribute to Her” on the occasion of International Women’s Day, I knew I had to take part, as this is the best platform to highlight the importance of unleashing the TIGRESS in every woman.
 But, before we talk about it, let’s take a time machine ride to understand the origins of women in Indian culture.

 Women in Puranas:

-So during the initial days of Universe creation, the matriarchal society was practiced, at least in India.
+So, during the initial days of Universe creation, the matriarchal society was practiced, at least in India.
 This was well documented in various Puranas and Upanishads.
-That is another reason why India is worshipped as a mother, calling her Bharat mata in our history.
-Because the mother is the one who creates and nurtures life.
-No other country in the world is worshipped as mata.
+That is another reason India is worshipped as a mother, calling her Bharat mata in our history.
+Because the mother is the one who creates and nurtures life, no other country in the world is worshipped as mata.
 At that time, women were well-educated and given equal importance in society.

 But then India had to suffer multiple invasions from different directions, and somewhere during those darker ages, women were regulated to the backseats.
 All the privileges they had enjoyed till then were lost to them.

 But we do have scores of examples of women warriors who fought against the norms and became path-breakers in different fields at different points in time.
 There are a lot of role models who thought ahead of their time and stood tall in history.
 Their stories have become the foundation for modern-day women, and they are progressing in every direction.
-I have documented a few stories of those wonderful women leaders under the Azadi ka Amrit Mahostav story marathon, who are real TIGRESSes in their own circles.
+I have documented a few reports of those extraordinary women leaders under the Azadi ka Amrit Mahostav story marathon who have unleashed the TIGRESSes in them and in their circles.

 She: A Tribute to Her: